frehberg/test-generator/build-deps/README.md

 extern crate build_deps;

 fn main() {
-    // Enumerate files in sub-folder "data/*", being relevant for the test-generation (as example)
+    // Enumerate files in sub-folder "data/*", being relevant for the code-generation (for example)
     // If function returns with error, exit with error message. build_deps::rerun_if_changed_paths( "data/*" ).unwrap();